shape-network/docs/README.md

 Contributions to improve the documentation are welcome.
 Please feel free to submit pull requests with corrections or enhancements.

-If you have feedback, please open an issue or reach out on [Discord](https://discord.com/invite/shape-l2).
+If you have feedback, please open an issue or reach out to [@williamhzo](https://x.com/williamhzo) or on our [Discord](https://discord.com/invite/shape-l2).

 ## License